timothyguo86/codewars-javascript/6kyu/Angular date formatter.md

     ss: padNumber(dateMap.s, 2),
     s: dateMap.s
   }

-  const formatSpecifiers = ['yyyy', 'yy', 'MM', 'M', 'dd', 'd', 'HH', 'H', 'mm', 'm', 'ss', 's']
+  // Create an array of format specifiers to replace const formatSpecifiers = ['yyyy', 'yy', 'MM', 'M', 'dd', 'd', 'HH', 'H', 'mm', 'm', 'ss', 's']

-  formatSpecifiers.sort((a, b) => b.length - a.length)
+  // Sort the format specifiers by length to parse the longest first formatSpecifiers.sort((a, b) => b.length - a.length)

-  for (const specifier of formatSpecifiers) {
+  // Replace the format specifiers with the date components for (const specifier of formatSpecifiers) {
     format = format.replace(new RegExp(specifier, 'g'), replacements[specifier])
   }